 Collectible variables are the variables whose aggregated values are requested using data collection requests.
-The data collection requests are expressed using the necessary FOREST\REPORT parameter value settings for simulation and for the reporting of the optimum solution.
-In MELA2004 all collectible variables are event variables and they are annual average figures for sub-periods.
-The collectible variables and the valid category variables for each of them are listed below:
+The data collection requests are expressed using the necessary FOREST_REPORT parameter value settings for simulation and for the reporting of the optimum solution.
+In MELA2005 collectible variables are divided in two main categories: